Tourism industries - economic analysis

 Number of enterprises: evolution for different sectors of the economy, 2012-2019

-This article presents recent statistics on the tourism industries in the European Union (EU).
+This article presents recent statistics on the tourism industries in the European Union (EU-27).
 While tourism statistics focus on either the accommodation sector (data collected from accommodation service providers) or the demand side (from households), and relate mainly to physical flows (arrivals or nights spent at tourist accommodation or trips made by residents of a country), this analysis is based on economic data extracted from other areas of official statistics, in particular structural business statistics (SBS) and short-term business statistics (STS).
-Thus a more complete economic analysis of this sector can be drawn, which is an important motor for many countries' economies and labour markets.
+Thus a more complete economic analysis of the tourism sector or tourism ecosystem can be drawn, which is an important motor for many countries' economies and labour markets.

 "International Recommendations for Tourism Statistics 2008" lists ten internationally comparable activities and two country-specific ones for the tourism sector, also called "tourism industries" or "tourism characteristic activities".
 This article focuses on a subset of these that has relevance for the EU (the other activities proved to be of limited relevance for European tourism or have limited coverage in SBS).

-The reader is strongly encouraged to consult the "Data sources and availability" section before using the presented data, in order to avoid overestimating or underestimating the economic importance of tourism for some industries.
+The reader is strongly encouraged to consult the "Data sources" section before using the presented data, in order to avoid overestimating or underestimating the economic importance of tourism for some industries.

 Key economic indicators

-In 2015, one in ten enterprises in the European non-financial business economy belonged to the tourism industries (see Table 1, Table 2).
-These 2.4 million enterprises employed 12.7 million persons.
-Enterprises in industries with tourism related activities accounted for 9.2 % of the persons employed in the non-financial business economy and 21.5 % of persons employed in the services sector.
+In 2018, more than one in ten enterprises in the EU-27 non-financial business economy belonged to the tourism industries (see Table 1, Table 2).
+These 2.3 million enterprises employed 12.3 million persons, accounting for 9.5 % of the persons employed in the non-financial business economy and 22.4 % of persons employed in the services sector.